Composition of random functions and word reconstruction

+We thank Valentin Féray, Peleg Michaeli and Andrea Sportiello for interesting discussions and comments.
+In particular, when one of us (G.C.) presented the results of the first version at the Flajolet seminar in I.H.P. in Paris in April 2026, Andrea Sportiello raised his hand and said: {\it maybe you could add a real parameter to your main observable, because algebraic independence is always easier to prove for functions than for numbers}.
+This sentence is at the origin of this second version and the fact that Theorem~\ref{thm:cw_separate} is now unconditional.
+We thank Andrea very much for this suggestion, and for his kindness, which is only matched by his creativity and quickness of thought.

-We acknowledge hospitality and perfect working environment of CIRM in Luminy, France, and the CWI in Amsterdam, Netherlands, where the workshops Combinatorics and Discrete Probability (November 2025) and PhaseCAP: Probability (March 2026) were held, respectively.
+We acknowledge hospitality and perfect working environment of CIRM in Luminy, France, and the CWI in Amsterdam, Netherlands, where the workshops Combinatorics and Discrete Probability (November 2025) and PhaseCAP (March-April 2026) were held, respectively.

 G.C. was supported by the grant ANR-23-CE48-0018 ``CartesEtPlus''.
 G.P. was supported by the grants PID2023-147202NB-I00 and CEX2020-001084-M, both funded by MICIU/AEI/10.13039/501100011033.
 Both authors are supported by the grant MSCA-RISE-2020-101007705 (Horizon 2020), RandNET: Randomness and learning in networks.